 Am I slamming stay-at-home moms?
-No. Do I think women who are housewives or moms are inferior?
-No.
+No!
+Do I think women who are housewives or moms are inferior?
+Absolutely not!

 What then is my purpose in writing this?

-There are so many reasons that a girl may not be able to be a wife or mother or loses their husband or child.
+There are so many reasons that a girl may not be able to be a wife or mother or loses that status.
 Singlehood.
 Infidelity.
 Infertility.
 Inability to adopt.
 Miscarriage.
 Child death.
 Divorce.
 Losing custody.
 Incarceration.
 Illness.
 Widowhood.

+The church, the very place she should be welcomed with open arms.
+John recounts Jesus breaking social custom to minister to the unmarried woman at the well.
+He spoke highly of widows.
 We are doing all young girls a great disservice by putting motherhood on a pedestal.
 Yes, children are called a blessing, and there are the stories of Sarah, Hannah, and Elizabeth bearing children in their old age.
-But last week’s sermon was on 1 Corinthians where Paul encourages believers to remain single and only marry if they burn with passion.
+But in 1 Corinthians Paul encourages believers to remain single and only marry if they burn with passion.
 I believe the assumption of childlessness goes with this.